NadaHDS/Group2/README.md

 ## Overview
 This project involved the creation of a hospital database for managing information about hospitals, doctors, patients, medications, prescriptions, diseases, appointments and lab results.
 The database was developed by our team using both MySQL and MS Access.
 ## Repository Contents
-- **SQL Scripts/**: Contains all SQL scripts for creating the database, inserting data, and querying.
+- **MySQL Platform/**: Contains all SQL scripts for creating the database, inserting data, and querying.
   - `hospital_database_backup.sql`: Script to create the hospital database.
   - `Code_tables_hospital_database.sql`: Script that creates all the tables and populates them with data, including random data generated for doctors, patients, prescriptions, etc.
   - `querycode_hospital_database.sql`: Script that contains all SQL queries.

-- **MS Access/**: Includes ‘.accdb’ file, with the database being created in Microsoft Access.
+- **MS Access Platform/**: Includes all tables and '.accdb' files, with the database created in Microsoft Access.

-- **ERD Plan/**: Planning Document - Entity Relationship Diagram (ERD).
+- **Entity Relationship Diagram/**: Planning documents, including two versions of the ERD.

 - **Team Portfolio/**: Contains information on teamwork, including:
   - Meeting agendas and minutes.
   - Action plan with milestones.

+- **README.md**: This file summarises our project and the key components.

 - **GitHub Pages/**: File for a project page hosted on GitHub Pages.
 ## Features
 ### Database Structure